GallagherSecurity/cc-rest-docs/training/README.md

 disabled, Command Centre will enable it.

 If the competency is not disabled, the 'expires' time is important.
-If it is in the past, the cardholder’s competency is expired.
+If it is in the past, the cardholder's competency is expired.
 If it is not set, or it is in the future, the cardholder benefits from the competency.

 | Enabled flag | Enablement date | Expiry date | Status